-Way back in 1956 the field of modern artificial intelligence (AI) research was borne, and like most new ideas, AI’s early advocates thought they would make rapid progress.
-However, that early promise turned out to be virtually impossible to realise, progress was extremely slow, and many people turned their attention to other areas.
+Way back in 1956 the field of modern Artificial Intelligence (AI) research was borne, and like most new ideas, AI’s early advocates thought they would make extremely rapid progress.
+However, that early promise turned out to be virtually impossible to realize progress was extremely slow, and many people turned their attention to other areas.

 More recently, several advances have come together to give new life to AI, including improvements in computing power, a focus on solving specific problems – rather than general intelligence, access to huge volumes of data – powered by the internet and a new approach – loosely known as deep learning.

 The net result of all this is that AI systems today can do things unheard until recently – from beating the world’s best chess players to writing pop music.
 AI is being put to more serious uses, including diagnosing cancer, powering driverless cars and transforming education.

 The idea of a “machine” that does exactly what it is programmed to do, that never gets tired and never looks for a salary increase is incredibly attractive to many industries.
 When combined with the ability to absorb and interpret vast quantities of data tremendous quickly, AI offers tremendous potential to banking.
 However, while banks are one of the biggest consumers of information technology, the rapid advance of technology is leading to a new set of extremely agile competitors.

 As 56% of global annual bank revenue is generated by corporates, it is little wonder that more than half of all the $78 billion invested in fintechs has been targeted at towards corporate banking.
 Sleek and efficient offerings around payments, foreign exchange, advanced analytics, and supply chain finance are redefining service, creating lucrative niches, and extending corporate banking activities from the corporates to the small-business segment.
 A recent BCG survey had more than 65% of corporate respondents stating that banks do not understand their transaction banking needs well enough.